How To Distribute The Semantic Core Of The Website

 - low-frequency queries - less than a thousand a month;

 - mid-frequency - from a thousand to three thousand a month;

 - high-frequency - more than three thousand a month.

-Using the Google Adwords Keyword Planner to create a semantic core
+Using Google Adwords Keyword Planner to create a semantic core

 Let's enter the listed keywords and click "Get results" to create a semantic core:

 You can apply filters, for example, by the level of competition or rate.
-You can also view groups of keywords united by common sense:
+You can also view groups of keywords united by common topic: